I used to suffer from massive brain fog, especially after I suffered multiple concussions in 2010.

 Vitamins B6, B12 and folate are critical to the methylation process, and deficiencies can lead to poor methylation.
 So you can improve your methylation by making sure you get enough of them.

 I take this B complex every day.
 It contains the most bioavailable forms of all the B vitamins, including methyl-B12, methylfolate and P-5-P. And every time I take it, I experience a boost in brain function and clarity.
-You can get it through Amazon.
+You can get it here.